(844) 786-8229 info@quotacy.com

 Option 2: Laddering Two Policies – $250,000 Life Insurance Policy with a 15-Year Term and $450,000 Life Insurance Policy with a 25-Year Term

-As you can see from the screenshots, laddering the two policies would save you a few dollars each month.
-And after 15 years, you really save money each month.
+As you can see, laddering the two policies would save you a few dollars each month.
+And after 15 years, that savings really adds up.

 Option 1: Pay $55.81 per month for 25 years.